Fact Check: Is Plastic Essential in the Fight Against COVID-19?

 Furthermore, masks made of natural fibers such as cotton, flannel, silk, or hemp offer filtering capabilities that are just as effective as those of a surgical mask made of synthetic fibers, trapping at least 80% of particles with an average size of 60 nanometers through a combination of physical filtration and electrostatic effects.
 The effectiveness of a sufficiently dense mask, regardless of the type of fibers used, depends primarily on how well it fits the contours of the face.

 But above all, plastic persists for a long time—up to several centuries—in our environment in the form of microfibers and then nanoparticles.
 The microfibers from your mask are likely to end up on your plate or that of your grandchildren.
 The process is quite relentless: plastic microfibers break down, fragment, multiply, spread throughout our environment, become laden with pollutants, and ultimately contaminate our food chain and threaten the proper functioning of living organisms’ organs.
-The major risk associated with plastic use lies not only inCO2 emissions during its lifecycle, but above all in its ability to generate fine-particle pollution long after it has been used.
-As they biodegrade, natural fibers have always managed to fade into the background by reintegrating into the biological carbon cycle and therefore do not pose the ultimate danger of plastic.
+The major risk associated with plastic use lies not only inCO₂ emissions during its lifecycle, but above all in its ability to generate fine-particle pollution long after it has been used.
+As they biodegrade, natural fibers have always managed to fade into the background by reintegrating into the biological carbon cycle and therefore do not pose the ultimate danger that plastic does.

-Pragmatism and caution
+Pragmatism and Caution

 While plastics have extraordinary properties and are indispensable for certain uses, let’s remember that we embraced them primarily because they were readily available, inexpensive, and we believed them to be harmless.
 Now that we recognize the dangers, let’s take off our “all-plastic” glasses and commit to reinventing ourselves by choosing, whenever possible, materials and items that are reusable, washable, and biodegradable at the end of their life cycle.